dreal/benchmarks/README.md

 Contribute
 ==========

-To contribute your benchmark to the dReal repository, you could:
+We look forward to your contribution to the benchmark repository, through either of the following ways:

-1. Fork the ``dreal/benchmark`` repository and make a [pull-request][github-pr].
+- Fork the ``dreal/benchmark`` repository and make a [pull-request][github-pr].

-2. Send an email to {soonhok,sicung}@cs.cmu.edu with:
+- Send an email to {soonhok,sicung}@cs.cmu.edu with:

  - Benchmark files (``.smt2``, ``.drh``, etc).
 We could always discuss about the format.
  - Short description about the benchmark including authors and sources